fdazen/fda-documentation/general.md

-##**Markets**
+##Markets

-Markets are used to group your guests into segments: you can report on this field to have a better understanding on who your guests are.
+Markets are used to group  guests into market segments: you can report on this field to have a better understanding on who your guests are.

 - In the Admin Settings, click on the link **Markets** under section _General_: